The Carnivore Diet Guide

 The Pros and Cons of a Carnivore Diet

-A complete guide to carnivores wouldn’t be complete without a list of the pros and cons.
+A complete guide to carnivore wouldn’t be complete without a list of the pros and cons.

-Since I’m personally following a flexible carnivore diet, I lean toward the pros more than the cons because my results are so worth it.
+Because I'm on a flexible carnivore diet, I lean more toward the pros than the cons because the benefits outweigh the drawbacks.
 That said, there can still be certain cons to a carnivore diet that may affect you more than others, so this list will help you be prepared.